yanzewu/line/doc/doc.md

     save (filename)

 If filename is not present, save will prompt for a new filename.
 It will also prompt for a new filename (or overwrite) if file exists.
+Filename may be a variable or expression (will try to convert the result to string).

 Related options: